Saskatoon Light & Power

 Saskatoon Light & Power Customer Information Guide

-The Saskatoon Light & Power Customer Information Guide provides information for anyone wanting to upgrade an existing or install a new electrical service.
-The Guide includes service entrance and metering requirements as well as safety information.
+Saskatoon Light & Power's Customer Information Guide has been updated as of February 1, 2019.
+The guide provides information for anyone wanting to upgrade an existing or install a new electrical service, and includes service entrance, metering requirements, as well as safety information.

 For more information, please call 306-975-7768.